wallarm/product-documentation/docs/latest/faq/tarantool.md

     * `readahead = 1*1024*1024`
     * `readahead = 8*1024*1024`

+The `readahead` parameter defines the size of the read-ahead buffer associated with a client connection.
+The larger the buffer, the more memory an active connection consumes and the more requests can be read from the operating system buffer in a single system call.
+See more details in the Tarantool [documentation](https://www.tarantool.io/en/doc/latest/reference/configuration/#cfg-networking-readahead).

 ## How can I solve the "net_msg_max limit is reached" problem?

-In the `tarantool.log` file, you may get errors like:
+In the `/var/log/wallarm/tarantool.log` file, you may get errors like:

 ```
 2020-02-18 12:22:17.420 [26620] iproto iproto.cc:562 W> stopping input on connection fd 21,